Viramgam: Geography

 There are also two unopened gateways on the north-west (23.124886°N 72.045340°E) and north-east, and in the south face is a window through which water is drawn from the Gangasar lake.
+Viramgam is the Gate way of Saurashtra (Kathiyawad) region, it is famously called Via Viramgam.
+There is a movie called Via Viramgam released in 1980 by Avinash Vyaas.